chryslis/Pipelines/README.md

+# README - Tools in this Repository #

-CGP: The Comprehensive Genome concatination Pipeline
+CGP: The Comprehensive Genome Concatination Pipeline
 RAP: The Read Alignment and Enrichment Pipeline
-RTP: RepeatMasker Track Preprocessing
+RTP: RepeatMaskerTrack Preprocessing